-- A. Written protests required.
-Any protest must be submitted in writing to the Secretary of the Board by the date and time specified in the solicitation documents.
-If no submission deadline is specified, then the protest shall be submitted to the Secretary before 5:00 p.m. of the third (3rd) business day following publication of the identity of the apparent successful bidder/Proposer. - 1.
+- Α. Written protests required.
+Any protest must be submitted in writing to the Secretary of the Board by the date and time specified in the solicitation documents.- If no submission deadline is specified, then the protest shall be submitted to the Secretary before 5:00 p.m. of the third (3rd) business day following publication of the identity of the apparent successful bidder/Proposer.
+The protest may by submitted via U.S. mail, express mail or via electronic mail, as long as it is submitted and received by the Secretary on the date and time as required by this paragraph. - 1.
 The initial protest document must contain a complete statement of the basis for the protest. - 2.
 The protest must refer to the specific portion of the solicitation documents that forms the basis for the protest. - 3.
 The protest must include the name, address, and telephone number of the person representing the protesting party. - 4.
-Any party filing a protest against the award of a contract pursuant to the Section 5 (E) of these Purchasing Procedures (bid award) must transmit a copy of the initial protest document and any attached documentation concurrently to all other bidders and any other parties that have requested such notice at the time of the filing of the protest. - Β. Administrative hearing or investigation.
+Any party filing a protest against the award of a contract pursuant to the Section 5 (E) of these Purchasing Procedures (bid award) must transmit a copy of the initial protest document and any attached documentation concurrently to all other bidders and any other parties that have requested such notice at the time of the filing of the protest. - B. Administrative hearing or investigation.
 The Executive Director is hereby delegated the power and authority to consider and decide any protest submitted pursuant to this Section 9.
 The Executive Director, or such other person as the Executive Director may designate (the "Hearing Officer") shall investigate and review, and make a determination relating to the protest.
 The Hearing Officer may conduct a hearing in person or telephonically or may decide the protest based upon the Hearing Officer's own investigations and review of protest documents submitted without a hearing.
 If a hearing is held, the hearing officer Hearing Officer shall conduct the hearing in a manner at his or her discretion to hear and consider evidence presented by the party filing the protest, the Port, and other witnesses.
-The Port shall be represented at any hearing by a representative of the Port Attorney's officeOffice.
+The Port shall be represented at any hearing by a representative of the Port Attorney's office Office.
 The failure of the protesting party to attend a scheduled hearing shall be deemed a withdrawal of the protest and a waiver of any right to further pursue the protest, including the filing of a claim pursuant to Division 3.6 of Title 1 of the Government Code and legal proceedings.
 Related protests may, at the discretion of the Hearing Officer, be consolidated into one hearing or investigation. - C. Determination final.
 After his or her investigation and any hearing(s) he or she deems necessary, the Hearing Officer shall then issue a written decision on the disposition of the protest.
-The decision of the Hearing Office shall be final. - D. Stay of award during protest.
-When a timely protest has been submitted in accordance with this Section, the Board or the Executive Director shall not award the contract until a decision has been made regarding the protest, unless the Board, or the Executive Director for procurements within the Executive Director contracting authorityContracting Authority, makes a finding that the award of the contract without delay is necessary to protect the substantial interests of the Port.
+The decision of the Hearing Office shall be final.

-E. Attorneys' fees.
-All parties shall bear their own attorney'sattorneys' fees arising from any protest filed under these Purchasing Procedures.
+- D. Stay of award during protest.
+When a timely protest has been submitted in accordance with this Section, the Board or the Executive Director shall not award the contract until a decision has been made regarding the protest, unless the Board, or the Executive Director for procurements within the Executive Director contracting authority Contracting Authority, makes a finding that the award of the contract without delay is necessary to protect the substantial interests of the Port. - E. Attorneys' fees.
+All parties shall bear their own attorneys' fees arising from any protest filed under these Purchasing Procedures.